leahyjulian/gsap-animation/README.md

-# Dinosaur egg hatching animation using SVG and GSAP.
+# Animation using SVG and GSAP.

 ![](egg.gif)